 Your success depends on scale discipline:

-- Choose slimmer arms or slightly shorter sofa lengths so the circulation layer can still exist.
+- Choose slimmer arms, slightly shorter lengths, or a small-space sofa or apartment sofa so the circulation layer still exists.

-- Use nesting tables or a smaller coffee table so table reach remains workable without choking the path.
+- Use nesting tables or a smaller coffee table so table reach still works without choking the path.

 Long, narrow living rooms